tw875768/live-event-android/CONTRIBUTING.md

 4. Please try to be as detailed as possible in your report.
-Include specific information about the environment - operating system and version, browser and version, version of Cannonball - and steps required to reproduce the issue.
+Include specific information about the environment - operating system and version, browser and version - and steps required to reproduce the issue.

 ## Feature requests & contribution enquiries